Chris Haskett

 Chris Haskett (born 1962) is an American guitarist.
-He was a member of the Rollins Band from 1986 to 1997 and again for the band's reunion in 2006.
+He was a member of the rock band Rollins Band from 1986 to 1997 and again for the band's reunion in 2006.
 He has also recorded or performed with David Bowie, Foetus, Pigface, The Cassandra Complex, Tool, The Joy Thieves, and others.

 Biography

 Haskett was born in Washington, D.C.
 He spent 1976–1977 in the UK where he was greatly inspired by the birth of the UK punk scene.
 Soon after his return to the US he was recruited into seminal D.C. band The Enzymes.
 Heavily inspired by such diverse influences as Sun Ra, The Art Ensemble of Chicago, The Damned and Captain Beefheart, the band existed at the fringes of what would eventually turn into Washington, D.C. hardcore.
 After the appearance of the Bad Brains on the scene, the band became moved to a more conventionally punk and reggae repertoire.
 The Enzymes recorded a number of sessions but never released any.

 In 1982 he moved to Leeds to finish an undergraduate degree in Philosophy.
 While there he joined Dave Coleman a.k.a.
 Surfin Dave's surf/trash band.
 Originally called the Beany T's, the band was rechristened the Absent Legends.
 The band played a good deal in the UK and released one LP.
 In Search of a Decent Haircut on Crammed Discs in 1985.
 The Absent Legends disbanded the following year.

 During a return visit to Washington, D.C. in the Summer of 1986, Haskett encountered longtime friend Henry Rollins.
 The two had been in regular contact since 1984 and often discussed musical collaboration.
 The serendipitous meeting turned into an improvised plan.
 Washington, D.C. bassist Bernie Wandel and Absent Legends drummer Mick Green were brought in as rhythm section and the result was the album Hot Animal Machine.

 From 1987 to 1997, Haskett was the guitarist in the Rollins Band.
 The band racked up close to a thousand performances across the globe and were known for a high-intensity blend of raw energy and profound musicianship.
 In 1994 they were nominated for a Grammy and performed live at the ceremony.
 This incarnation broke up in 1998 after finishing their tour on the Come In and Burn album.
 Rollins kept the Rollins Band name with a new lineup of the band.
 The Rollins/Haskett/Cain/Gibbs lineup reformed briefly for the "As the World Burns" tour with Los Angeles rockers X.